 If you do not return the BRP, or notify the department of the reason you were unable to return it, the Secretary of State may impose a fine of up to £1,000.

 During the ceremony

-All applicants will swear or affirm an oath of allegiance to Her Majesty the Queen and give a pledge of loyalty to the United Kingdom to uphold its values and laws, before being presented with a certificate of British citizenship and a welcome pack.
+All applicants will swear or affirm an oath of allegiance to His Majesty the King and give a pledge of loyalty to the United Kingdom to uphold its values and laws, before being presented with a certificate of British citizenship and a welcome pack.

 The presentation of the certificate marks the point at which your British citizenship is granted.